Traditions of the Dark Months

 Hot cider will be served during intermission.

 Show tickets: $20 / $15 students, seniors.
 Tickets can be purchased in advance by cheque, money order or electronic transfer.
 Cash or cheque will be accepted at the door, but please note that pre-registration is recommended, particularly if you wish to purchase a supper ticket.

 DanceweaversKaren Millyard has been organizing cultural events and teaching historical and modern English Country Dance for years.
-She is a choreographer, researcher, event organizer, consultant and professional dance teacher who works in theatre, television, schools and the community.
+She is a choreographer, researcher, event organizer, consultant and professional dance teacher who works in theatre, museums, schools and the community.
 For information on her classes and other events, click on the links below.